 Does an LLC protect you from being sued personally?

-When operating an LLC, owners are protected from personal liability, so the owner’s personal assets and funds are protected.
-In special instances of misconduct of company funds or fraud, LLC owners can be sued, however, this is determined by the individual circumstances of the act.
+Owners are protected from personal liability when operating an LLC, so the owner’s personal assets and funds are protected.
+In special instances of misconduct of company funds or fraud, LLC owners can be sued.
+However, this is determined by the individual circumstances of the act.

 You can see the varying degrees of owners’ liability within different small business structures here.